ohmrun/ohmrun_workspace/README.md

 cd .. && mkdir project && cd project
 ```

-run the following command to setup a workspace
+If you don't have a `.envrc` in your project folder run the following command to setup a workspace
 ```bash
 echo -e "dotenv_if_exists $HOME/.config/stx.env \nsource_env_if_exists \$STX_WORKSPACE_DIR" > .envrc && direnv allow
 ```

-Or you can paste into your .envrc
+Or you can paste into your `.envrc`

 ```bash
   dotenv_if_exists $HOME/.config/stx.env